Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 go to drome from "B" Bn.,

-all on other duties & standing by
+all on other duties & stand by.

-more unloading at wharf &
+More unloading at wharf &

 Japs seem to be building camp